thtliife/react-storybook-scripts/README.md

 ```

-All css files created with the component script include a global stylesheet located at `src/lib/globals/style/globals.css` where variables may be defined.
+All css files created with the component script include a stylesheet located at `src/lib/variables.css` where variables may be defined.

 ## Installation
 ```bash